flotiq/flotiq-ui-plugin-multilingual/Readme.md

 }
 ```

-Now, let's consider you are adding two languages: `Poish` and `English`, and your default language is `English`.
-You are choosing the `title` field to translate.
+Now, let's consider that you are adding two languages: `Polish` and `English`, and your default language is `English`.
 After applying translations, the object will be:

 ```json
 {